 |First 5 Ingredients||Salmon, chicken meal, peas, chickpeas, chicken fat|

-Every recipe that Fussie Cats create is crafted in an FDA-registered kitchen so you can relax knowing your cat’s food is created in a safe environment.
+Healthy fats are included to promote a healthy body and shiny fur, and healthy fibers boost digestive health.
+Every recipe that Fussie Cats creates is crafted in an FDA-registered kitchen, so you can relax knowing your cat’s food is created in a safe environment.

 |Recommended Age||Kittens and adults|